anmaped/openfang/README.md

 ## How to install openfang

-Before you install openfang, we sugest you to carefully read the [FAQ](/doc/faq.md)
+Before you install openfang, we sugest you to carefully read the [FAQ](/doc/faq.md).

-After that, continue to the [Installation](/doc/install.md) procedure
+After that, continue to the [Installation](/doc/install.md) procedure.

 ### Issues and support ###